Radium bromide: Production

+Radium bromide can be obtained from radium chloride by reaction with a stream of hydrogen bromide.

 Hazards

 Radium bromide, like all radium compounds, is highly radioactive and very toxic.
 Due to its chemical similarity to calcium, radium tends to accumulate in the bones, where it irradiates the bone marrow and can cause anemia, leukemia, sarcoma, bone cancer, genetic defects, infertility, ulcers, and necrosis.
 Symptoms of poisoning can take years to develop, by which time it is usually too late for any effective medical treatment.
 Radium bromide also poses a severe environmental hazard, amplified due to its high solubility in water, and it can bioaccumulate and cause long-lasting damage to organisms.

 Radium bromide is highly reactive, and crystals can explode if violently shocked or heated.
 This is, in part, due to self-damage of the crystals by alpha radiation, which weakens the lattice structure.

 Uses

 Radium and radium salts were commonly used for treating cancer; however, these treatments have been mostly phased out in favor of less toxic chemicals such as technetium or strontium-89.
 Radium bromide was also used in luminous paint on watches, but its use was ultimately phased out in the 1960-1970s in favor of less dangerous chemicals like promethium and tritium.